List of Marvel Comics characters: M: Eli Morrow

-Elias W. "Eli" Morrow is a fictional spirit in the Marvel Universe.
+Elias W. "Eli" Morrow is a character in the Marvel Universe.
 The character, created by Felipe Smith and Tradd Moore, first appeared in All-New Ghost Rider #1 (May 2014).

 Eli Morrow was a Satan-worshiping serial killer who worked for the Russian mafia.
 He was considered the black sheep of his family and shoved Robbie Reyes' mother down a flight of stairs while she was pregnant, resulting in Robbie's younger brother Gabe being born paraplegic.
 He was killed by the mob, but his spirit possessed a 1969 Dodge Charger, which Robbie later inherited.
 After Robbie is gunned down by men hired by Calvin Zabo, Morrow attaches himself to Robbie's soul, becoming the new Ghost Rider.

 Eli slowly begins to corrupt Robbie in an attempt to turn him into a killer, even going so far as to possess Gabe to fulfill his revenge against the mob boss that killed him.
 Robbie eventually accepts his uncle's influence and his dual identity as Ghost Rider under the condition that they only target bad people.